l7mp/learning-go/99-labs/05-resilience/README.md

 3. Use `resilient.WithRetry` on the closure obtained in the previous step using the default backoff policy to decorate it with a retry policy.
 4. Call the decorated closure to actually run it: if this fails that means that all retries have failed so we can safely return an error.
 5. Now repeat the same steps for the receiver: call `db.setBalanceForUser(t.Receiver, -t.Amount)` to obtain a `Closure` that will decrease the balance of the receiver by the requested amount, use `resilient.WithRetry` with the default backoff policy to obtain a retrier, and call it.
 6. If this fails then we are in trouble: we have a halfway applied transfer transaction.
-The only thing we can do is to undo the first operation (i.e., decrease the balance of the sender by the same amount).
+The only thing we can do is to try to undo the first operation (i.e., decrease the balance of the sender by the same amount).
 Make sure to use more aggressive retry policy this time.
 7. If this undo operation fails then *we are left with an inconsistent account database*.
 If this is the case, return an unmissable error and fail all subsequent transfers, until the system operator restores the database.

 > **Note**
 >
 > Recall, you can always use the transaction log to restore the key-value store.
 This is why we made in *persistent* in the first place!

-> **Note**
+> :bulb: Tip
 >
 > We wouldn't need to worry that much if our key-value store supported transactions.
 It seems this that issue will keep haunting us until we get it right and add the missing transaction support to `kvstore`.

-> :bulb: Tip
->
-> One way to make absolutely sure that we are never left with a halfway applied transfer is to implement transactions in the key-value store.
-For instance, we cloud create a `/api/transaction` API that would take a list of `put` requests and perform all in a single go (that is, while holding the database lock):
+For instance, we cloud create a `/api/transaction` API endpoint that would take a list of `put` requests and perform all in a single go (that is, while holding the database lock):
 > ```go
 > func transaction(opList []api.VersionedKeyValue) error
 > ```
-> If any operation in the `opList` fails then the whole transaction fails, in which case we have to revert all earlier operations of the transaction.
+> If any of the operations in the `opList` fails then the whole transaction fails, in which case we have to revert all earlier operations of the transaction and return an error.
 Feel free to experiment with the API and rewrite the key-value store data layer to make use of the new API (optional).

 To actually make use of the improved code, first try a local build with a missing key-value store backend (this will make all transfers fail) and check that a `curl` call to `/api/transfer` will fail in a controlled way (instead of falling into an infinite retry loop).
 Then, test with Kubernetes: